-Each Monday, let's pray for our mission as individuals, ministries, and groups.
-Here at Heartlight.org and Verse of the Day, we will take a brief break from articles and share a few ideas about "living My MUSD"!
+Each Monday, let's pray for and re-commit to our mission as individuals, ministries, and groups.
+Here at Heartlight.org and Verse of the Day, we will take a brief break from articles and share a few ideas about "Living My MUSD"!
+(But first, you probably need to know how to say MUSD: we will pronounce it like the word, "must"!)

 Now, more than ever, each of us needs to re-commit to "living My MUSD" in our messed-up world.
-We hope you to join us!
+We hope you will join us!

 What is "living My MUSD"?